N'Dri Thérèse Assié-Lumumba

 N'Dri Thérèse Assié-Lumumba is an Ivorian researcher who studies the African diaspora and education.
 She is a Professor of Africana Studies in the College of Arts and Sciences at Cornell University.
-She also serves as President of the World Council of Comparative Education Societies and Chair of UNESCO's Management of Social Transformations Scientific Advisory Committee.
+She served as President of the World Council of Comparative Education Societies (WCCES) from 2016 to 2024 and Chair of UNESCO's Management of Social Transformations Scientific Advisory Committee.

 Early life and education

 Assié-Lumumba was born and raised in Côte d'Ivoire.
 She earned her bachelor's degree at the Lumière University Lyon 2, where she studied sociology and history.
 She moved to the United States for her graduate studies, where she earned her doctoral degree at the University of Chicago in 1982.
 Her research considered social inequality in Africa.
 In 1991 Assié-Lumumba moved to the Cornell University as a Fulbright Senior Fellow.